 You probably really want to like HubSpot.
 I don’t blame you.

-As you have read the remarkable success stories, HubSpot’s super-helpful content, the pseudo-objective MIT research, and the glowing praise about inbound marketing, you can close your eyes and visualize your company 12 months from now, basking in more traffic, leads, and customers.
+As you have read the remarkable success stories, HubSpot’s super-helpful content, the pseudo-objective MIT research (hey, we're actually on that page), and the glowing praise about inbound marketing, you can close your eyes and visualize your company 12 months from now, basking in more traffic, leads, and customers.
 You breathe in the glory.

 Please savor that feeling.
 It’s a special thing.